How do bridging loans work?

 Collateral Vs Creditworthiness

-A commercial bridging loan is a type of collateralized loan.
+A bridging loan is a type of collateralized loan.
 This means that you’ll prove you’re a trustworthy borrower by putting up some collateral you already own or plan to purchase in the near future.

 In turn, most lenders will approve your request based on the value of your collateral, rather than taking a close look at your credit score.
 This means that a bridging loan is often easier and quicker to obtain than a standard commercial mortgage.